 Concrete, Brick, and Asphalt Heavy-debris Pricing

-Dense materials need a reinforced container.
-Our lowboy roll-offs handle concrete slab tear-out, brick demo, asphalt millings, and clean dirt without overage—rated to 10,000 pounds per load.
-The low 2-to-3-foot side walls let skid steers and wheelbarrows load straight in while staying within USDOT truck weight limits on Des Moines routes.
+Dense materials need their own container.
+Our reinforced-steel lowboy roll-offs are built for concrete slab tear-out, brick demo, asphalt millings, and clean dirt loads up to 10,000 pounds.
+The 2-to-3-foot side walls let skid steers and wheelbarrows load over the rim without busting USDOT truck weight limits on Des Moines routes.

-Heavy-debris jobs run on weight tickets from the scale house, not on the yard; the cleanest loads—with no mixed wood, drywall, or trash—earn the lowest per-ton rate.
-I coordinate with the site super to dispatch the right container, and we charge based on the exact tonnage of the dumpster.
+Heavy-debris jobs run on weight tickets from the scale house, not on the yard; the cleanest loads—with no mixed wood, drywall, or trash—earn the lowest per-ton rate, and the rest are billed by the tonnage that comes off the scale.
+I dispatch the right container after coordinating with your site super.

 Tonnage Limits and Weight Overage Policy